What did Lori Vallow Daybell do? A full timeline of the "doomsday mom" case up to her guilty verdict

 Today, people know Lori Vallow Daybell as a "doomsday mom."
 She's been called a "monster" and a "cult mom."

-Vallow Daybell and her husband Chad Daybell are charged with the murders of Vallow's kids - JJ Vallow, 7, and Tylee Ryan, 16, who vanished in September 2019.
+Vallow Daybell, accused along with her husband Chad Daybell in the murders of her children JJ Vallow, 7, and Tylee Ryan, 16, and Daybell's first wife, Tammy Daybell ended on May 12 as a jury found the so-called "doomsday mom" guilty on all charges.

 The married couple also face other charges related to the mysterious deaths of their former spouses.
+Both pleaded not guilty.

 2006: Happily Married